 Another London old-timer owes its beginnings to bivalves.

 Opened in 1830, Sweetings started as John S. Sweetings, Fish and Oyster Merchant, in the north London neighborhood of Islington.
 Advertised as “very superior oyster rooms,” Sweetings served a mix of Dover soles and salmon, lobsters and oysters.

-After several moves, the current location -- simply named Sweetings, in the heart City of London financial district -- has been occupied for more than a century.
+After several moves, the current location – simply named Sweetings, in the heart City of London financial district – has been occupied for more than a century.
 The vintage interiors are refreshingly untouched by modernity, save for framed cricket bats and chalkboards to outline the daily specials.

-No prizes for guessing that British seafood is still the hero -- best sampled in dishes such as potted shrimps, smoked eel or chef’s fish pie.
+No prizes for guessing that British seafood is still the hero – best sampled in dishes such as potted shrimps, smoked eel or chef’s fish pie.
 To follow, save room for steamed syrup pudding or brilliant Welsh rarebit, which takes cheese on toast to new heights.

 Sweetings, 39 Queen Victoria St, London; +44 20 7248 3062

-Simpson’s in the Strand
+5. Simpson’s in the Strand

 With high ceilings and huge chandeliers, Simpson’s in the Strand feels like an 18th-century private club.
 The atmosphere is appropriate, given the restaurant’s 189th birthday this year and high-profile clientele.

-Over the past three centuries, Simpson’s in the Strand has welcomed a stream of notable regulars, including Charles Dickens, George Bernard Shaw, Arthur Conan Doyle and even his fictional character, Sherlock Holmes.
+Over the past three centuries, Simpson’s in the Strand has welcomed a stream of notable regulars, including Charles Dickens, George Bernard Shaw, Sir Arthur Conan Doyle and even his fictional character, Sherlock Holmes.

 A historic landmark since 1828, when it opened as a chess club and coffee house, Simpson’s in the Strand pioneered the use of carving trolleys.
 Joints of British beef, lamb and pork would be silently wheeled and served tableside so as to not distract the chess players.

 One of the original chefs stipulated that everything in the restaurant should be British.
 To this day, the menu remains largely focused on UK culinary traditions and ingredients, including a roast beef carved tableside.

 London’s dining scene is nothing if not varied, and 155-year-old F Cooke’s pie and mash shop shows how home-style, great-value food still draws customers in droves.
 Back in 1862, Robert Cooke opened this humble shop, serving simple dishes such as pie, mash and parsley sauce.

-To this day, the unique London dining institution continues to use the original recipes and the shop is remarkably still run by the Cooke family -- now in their fourth generation.
+To this day, the unique London dining institution continues to use the original recipes and the shop is remarkably still run by the Cooke family – now in their fourth generation.

 Such is its status, the modest address draws a following from celebrity chefs, such as Heston Blumenthal from the three-Michelin-starred Fat Duck in Maidenhead, west of the city.

 The secret to centuries of success?
-Only Scotch beef goes into their pies, which make for a hearty meal when combined with mashed potato and sauce -- all for just £4.30, or $5.
+Only Scotch beef goes into their pies, which make for a hearty meal when combined with mashed potato and sauce – all for just £4.30, or $5.

 Another popular dish, to the surprise of many, is eels.
 Traditionally served in a cold jelly, F Cooke’s eels are available for takeaway so travelers can enjoy a slippery taste of culinary history on-the-go.

 F Cooke, 150 Hoxton St, London; +44 20 7729 7718